lolpany/hat4j/README.md

 # hat4j
-splyapoficator of db access - graphql for db
+shlyapoficator of db access - graphql for db